Oluwadamilareolusakin/youtube-video-page/README.md

 Feel free to check the [issues page](https://github.com/Oluwadamilareolusakin/movie-junkie-api/issues).

 ## Attributions and Credit
-Special thanks to [TV Maze](https://www.tvmaze.com/api) for their wonderful API, it was fun to work with! :rocket:
+Special thanks to [Youtube](https://www.youtube.com) for leading the way! :rocket:

 ## Show your support